 This seminar introduces students to the subject of the Mexican Revolution which defies easy description.
 The course will examine the major social and political struggles of the revolution, their origins, and their implications as the country emerged from civil war in the 1920s and then underwent substantial reform in the 1930s.
 Further, the seminar will consider the meaning(s) of the revolution and how it has been conceived and reimagined in cultural and ideological terms.
 The seminar will examine primary sources in class, but the assignments and reading will focus on the historiography concerning the revolution and on the interpretation of its political, social and cultural significance.
 Students should have some historical knowledge of the late 19th and 20th centuries and be prepared to gain quickly an overview of the main events of modern Mexican history.
-This counts toward the modern, colonial and imperial requirements for the major and the modern requirement for the minor.
+This course fulfills the advanced seminar, Americas/Europe, and modern requirements for the major.
 Prerequisite: sophomore standing.
 Offered occasionally.